 - E-mail newsletters — A good e-mail newsletter writer knows how to create a subject title that boosts open rates.
 Once the readers are in, it's up to the writer to hold their attention and get them to click through to the website (or some other action).
 Great e-mail newsletters are hard to come by, which is why so many end up in the spam folder.

 There are all kinds of BS prices listed online for e-mail newsletter and press release writing.
 You can find somebody on Craigslist to write either for less than $15, or you could pay $2,500 with a fancy online PR agency.
 Obviously, we're somewhere in the middle.
 We charge a flat rate of $1500 per press release, which includes writing, editing, distribution and promotion.

 Interested in learning more about our professional web content writing services?
 Feel free to shoot us an e-mail, and let us know what kind of wordsmithery you're looking for.
-You can also learn how to DIY with our web content writing tips and SEO article writing guide.
+We have a simple, straightforward process and a 10-day turnaround for most content.